-Alabama-Oklahoma: Tide rolls into the College Football Playoff title game with 45-34 win.
+Alabama-Oklahoma: Tide rolls into the College Football Playoff title game with 45-34 win

-MIAMI GARDENS, Fla. — Cue the national gabfest about whether college football and its shiny 5-year-old playoff have already careened into a rut.
+MIAMI GARDENS, Fla. — Cue the national gabfest about whether college football and its shiny five-year-old playoff have already careened into a rut.
 Cup your ear for the exploratory dialogue on what it might mean that a sport with 130 programs keeps churning out the same two giants.
 Realize that some chunks of the country might ignore the conversation altogether.

 Maybe it’s intriguing, maybe it’s stale, but Alabama and Clemson will play yet again and in yet another final, after an Orange Bowl national semifinal that seemed almost pointless here at Hard Rock Stadium, following a Cotton Bowl national semifinal that seemed almost pointless over in Texas.